 This business approach uses a holistic view and minimizes waste; conserves energy and natural resources; promotes long-term economic viability; supports safety and well-being for employees, communities, and customers; and is beneficial to society.

-EBMUD’s assesses District operations and policies to ensure that feasible steps are taken to improve sustainability.
-View the FY 2017 Sustainability Report documenting our sustainability efforts in the areas of Long-Term Water Supply, Water Quality & Environmental Protection, Long-Term Infrastructure Investment, Long-Term Financial Stability, Customer and Community Services and Workforce Planning & Development.
+EBMUD assesses District operations and policies to ensure that feasible steps are taken to improve sustainability.
+View EBMUD's Sustainability Report documenting our sustainability efforts in the areas of Long-Term Water Supply, Water Quality & Environmental Protection, Long-Term Infrastructure Investment, Long-Term Financial Stability, Customer and Community Services and Workforce Planning & Development.

 Protecting Natural Habitat